tonioni/WinUAE/cputest/readme.txt

 - Multiple test sets can be generated and tested in single step.
 - Stack usage reduced, gzip decompression works with default 4096 byte stack.

+01.03.2020

+- Added 68020+ test presets.
+- CPU selection changed.
+CPU=680x0 line at the top of ini is now the main CPU selection field.
+Test is generated if CPU model matches preset's CPU and preset is active.
+This update allows use of same preset for multiple CPU models.
+- cpu_address_space can be also used to select which CPU model is first 32-bit addressing capable model (normally 68020 or 68030).